-The two reports referred to do not conclusively answer all of the many issues and questions raised by the tragic events of November of amount of the and the I would (1) on his matter than the same to be priate punitive or remedial actions.
+The two reports referred to do not conclusively answer all of the many issues and questions raised by the tragic events of November 1978.

-1978.
 They were not intended to definitively, once and for all fully answer each and every question.
 Perhaps all those questions can never be fully answered.
-Other agencies, local, State and Federal, continue to have key roles in determining what happened and in seeking appro-
+Other agencies, local, State and Federal, continue to have key roles in determining what happened and in seeking appropriate punitive or remedial actions.